flaviostutz/cdk-practical-constructs/README.md

 A collection of CDK constructs and utilities for making the development of AWS based applications easier and safer in a practical way.

+See [examples/](/examples/) folder for a showcase of the constructs in this lib

 ## Construct BaseNodeJsLambda